 A little research can help you make an informed decision:

-- Ask the health care professionals you know who they trust with their care
+- Ask the health care professionals you know whom they trust with their care.

-Once you’ve whittled down the list, it’s time to make your final pick and set up an appointment with your new physician.
-Here are 10 things to keep in mind as you make your decision.
+Once you’ve whittled down the list, it’s time to make your final pick and set up an appointment with your new caregiver.

 Age-appropriate care and testing

 Health care for seniors requires different expertise than treating children or younger adults.
-You want a doctor who specializes in managing the unique health challenges of older adults like:
+You want a doctor who specializes in managing the unique health challenges of older adults such as: